jameslamb/conference-notes/ODSC/odsc-west-2017.md

 - "The Deontology of data science"
 - the math roots our our science:
     + Pascal - probability
-    + Bayes - conditionaly probability
+    + Bayes - conditionally probability
     + Gauss - normal distribution
 - the compsci roots:
     + Alan Turing